Arctursus12/Altair_CPM_Testbench/README.md

 # Arc's Altair8800 CP/M Testbench
 A little repository housing a CP/M testbench I needed to use for one of my courses. <br>
-Runs perfectly on Mac, Unix terminal commands listed, other don't whinge at me if it doesn't work elsewhere. <br>
+Runs perfectly on Mac, Unix terminal commands listed, other OS executables provided.
+Adjust commands accordingly, and don't whinge at me if it doesn't work elsewhere. <br>
 All the credit for the simulator goes to the wonderful folks that create and maintain [SIMH](https://github.com/simh/simh). <br>

 ## System Details